Chatham House Grammar School

 Chatham House Grammar School was an all boys grammar school in Ramsgate, Kent, England, that was merged in September 2011 with its sister school Clarendon House Grammar School to become the Chatham & Clarendon Grammar School.

 It had a coeducational sixth form and shared teaching facilities and various A Level courses with Clarendon House Grammar School.
 The two schools worked together to provide subjects, bands, and outings.
 Both schools were co-ed from the sixth form (Year 12 and 13).

 History

-Chatham House was founded in 1797 by Dr. William Humble along Chatham Street, although there is evidence that the school had existed prior to its formal establishment.
+Chatham House was founded in 1796 by William Humble at 5 Love Lane, later renamed Chatham Street, although there is evidence that the school had existed prior to its formal establishment in a room behind the Post Office in the High Street.
 The school underwent major changes during the 1800s.
 The buildings were renovated and expanded, rugby and hockey were also introduced into the sporting programme.

 World War II

 When Ramsgate was bombed during World War II, a bomb hit the school library (where a skylight now stands) but did not detonate.
 Prior to that, the library had been the school chapel, as evidenced by the amount of stained glass windows situated quite high up.

 The school had numerous entrances to private shelters used in the second world war to shelter from air raids.
 Most of these entrances were covered up (now underneath the playing fields) but the last ones are still visible on the lower playground and have been used recently by the local fire authorities for training purposes.

 In a carpark of the school there is also a slabbed-over entrance to the Ramsgate A.R.P. tunnels, which ran for around 3.5 miles.
 These are not connected to the school shelters.

 The main building of the school as well as the railings were grade II listed.